saeed-abdullah/saeed-abdullah.github.io/index.markdown

 **Hi, I am Saeed Abdullah**.

-I am an assistant professor in the College of Information Sciences and Technology ([IST][ist-link]) at Penn State.
+I am an associate professor in the College of Information Sciences and Technology ([IST][ist-link]) at Penn State.
 I also lead the [Wellbeing & Health Innovation (WHI)][whi-lab] lab.